Pari0226/MindSpace/README.md

-# 🌈 MindSpace – AI Mood Companion with 7-Day Forecasting
+# 🌈 MindSpace – AI Mood Companion with 7-Days Mood Forecasting

 ### 🎥 Demo Video
 Want to see MindSpace in action?